To the Shareholders,

 feeds, poultry and agro-products, oil palm plantation, property

-development, personal and home care, beverages and confectionery, etc.
+development, personal and home care, etc. through its subsidiary and

 Godrej Agrovet Limited (GAVL)